progmaticltd/homebox/README.md

 The generated certificates and DKIM keys will be automatically saved on your local computer, into the backup folder.
 This folder is ignored by git.
 If you restart the installation from scratch using a new server, these certificates and DKIM keys will be used, so you do not end up requesting more certificates or updating your DNS server more than necessary.
 This is particularly useful in development phase.

-## What do you need for production usage?
+## What do you need in production

 ### Basic requirements

-- A low consumption hardware box to plug on your router.
+- A low consumption hardware box to plug on your router, I personally use [pondesk](https://www.pondesk.com/) boxes.
 - A computer to run the Ansible scripts.
 - A static IP address from your ISP (Not mandatory, but works better)
 - Some basic newtork knowledge